limingxi/scalability/README.md

 By the way, [**nodejs**](http://blog.mixu.net/2011/02/01/understanding-the-node-js-event-loop/) is also a very popular term in the world of event driven.
 It is very fast and single thread.
 That would be thankful for javascript supports **callback**(Which acts like the trigger mentioned above) and **google's V8 engine**.

 ##Database Layer

+Now we come to the most headache part: database.
+Disk I/O is the slowest and that may be your application's bottleneck.

+One solution should be: **master-slave schema**.
+The core idea of master-slave is to separate read and write.
+The master server is in charge of updating and slaves are just used for reading.
+The content of master database will be replicated to slaves periodically.
+Clearly this is not a real time updating, it can work fine on static data.
+What about real time changing data?

+Another solution is combine your relational database with **[nosql](http://en.wikipedia.org/wiki/NoSQL)** database.
+Nosql is short for Not Only SQL, it contains a lot of products, everyone has its own specific field.
+The point of nosql is: it can be [horizontally scaled](http://en.wikipedia.org/wiki/Scalability) easily!
+Horizontally scale is important, but it is a disaster for sql database.
+Since sql database has several normal forms and supports things like transaction, referential integrity etc, it is hard to handle the situation like make tables on different servers have some "relation".
+However, nosql only needs key to retrieve value, the "relation" is gone.
+So nosql database is easy to scale horizontally.